tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## FACILITIES AND EQUIPMENT

-ARK Co-Living Ltd will provide suitable and sufficient First Aid facilities and equipment as required by the relevant legislation.
+GOP Co-Living Ltd will provide suitable and sufficient First Aid facilities and equipment as required by the relevant legislation.

 ## FIRST AID PERSONNEL